AlexandriaDAO/core/src/alex_frontend/public/README.md

     (1) The sender who burned the LBRY is returned hald a cent worth of ICP (1/2 the buy price), and one ALEX mint at the current minting rate.

-    (2) A recent LBRY sender is rewarded one ALEX mint at the current minting rate.
+    (2) A recent LBRY sender is rewarded one ALEX mint at the current minting rate

     (3) A recent LBRY reciever is rewarded one ALEX mint at the current minting rate.

-The 'winning' Librarians are the sending and recieving addresses of a randomly selected recent LBRY transaction (random from the last ~100 transactions excluding those to and from the burn/mint address).
+The 'winning' accounts are the sending and recieving addresses of a randomly selected recent LBRY transaction (random from the last ~100 transactions excluding those to and from the burn/mint address).
 While this token swapping, burning, and minting logic is kept in isolated and immutable canisters, the method to select the random LBRY transaction is in the main backend cansiter and mutable, so it can adapt to only select for in-app payments and adapt to prevent gaming.

 Spliting things this way keeps incentives balanced, i.e., each investment in the token is accompanied with two equal investments in some network contributors.
 Put another way, every time you use some paid app service, you're elible for an airdrop, and the allocation for airdrops is 100% of the token supply.